The beautiful Sea Canyon Table Runner is a new table runner that I finished and gifted to a sweet friend. It looks perfect in her living room.

 Cut your binding strips 2½-inch x the width of your fabrics and use my easy machine binding tutorial to add it.

 The table runner was made using a collection from Island Batik called Sea Canyon.
-I doubt that you can find the fabrics anymore but this would be perfect for blender batiks like the greens in this batik watercolor collection and the gold batik watercolor collection.
+I doubt that you can find the fabrics anymore but this would be perfect for Anthology batiks like these.

 Do you like my little pelican?
 He was a gift from the cutest little neighbor boy when we lived at the river house.